nickjeffrey/microcontrollers/README.md

 # TFT Display Output
 - TFT display is more space constrained (4 lines, 20 characters per line)
 - TFT display shows a subset of the web page (sensor readings, wifi network, MAC address, IP address, uptime)
+- Due to space constraints, TFT display cycles through multiple pages of text, pausing a few seconds on each page